fioravantexe/fioravantexe/README.md

 - Hi, I’m Pedro, though most call me by Fioravante
-- I'm interested in leraning and acquiring knowledge by just wondering around here
+- I'm interested in learning and acquiring knowledge by just wondering around here

 - I don't think that anybody should try to reach out to me at this point, but if you wish to do so, email me at pedrofgcarvalho@gmail.com, I will answer you as soon as I can